Skip to main content

 Campaign Type

-Include only campaigns or IOs with a certain campaign type [Programmatic Guaranteed (PG) or Advanced] in the dashboard table.
+Include only campaigns or IOs with a certain campaign type [Programmatic Guaranteed (PG) or Advanced] or budget type [Budget or Impression] in the dashboard table.

 Status

-Include only campaigns or IOs with a certain budget type (Budget or Impression) in the dashboard table.
+Include only campaigns or IOs featuring a particular status in the dashboard table.

 Creative Type

-Include only campaigns or IOs featuring a particular status such as Running or Expired in the dashboard table.
+Include only campaigns or IOs featuring a particular creative format in the dashboard table.

-Include only the IOs that you select in the dashboard table.
+Include only the specific IOs that you select in the dashboard table.

-Include only the campaigns that you select in the dashboard table.
+Include only the specific campaigns that you select in the dashboard table.

 Dashboard table

-A dashboard’s table is your primary command center for monitoring campaign performance details, applying quick edits to campaigns one by one or in bulk, and generating customized reports.
+A dashboard’s table is your primary command center for monitoring campaign performance details, applying quick edits to campaigns one by one or in bulk, and generating custom reports.

 Data table customizations